YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

      $  mojito jslint app .
      $  mojito jslint mojit mojits/Github

 #.
-Alright, we've tested and linted our application, now let's go ahead and start it.
+Alright, we've tested and linted our application.
+Go ahead and start the application.

    ``$ mojito start``

+   In future modules, we won't include steps for running tests and linting your code, but highly recommend that you do this on your own to save yourself the headache of unraveling more complicated errors.

 #.
 To view your application, open the URL http://localhost:8666/@Github/index in a browser.